Are you tired of clicking through menus and wasting time while working with Power Query? Then you are here at the right place.

 Ctrl + ↓ | Open Change Column Type Menu |

 When working with your queries, you may find yourself in need of selecting, copying or pasting queries.
-You can easily perform those actions with the keyboard shortcuts below.
+You can easily perform those actions with these Power Query hotkeys:

 Keyboard Shortcuts | Actions |